NBC News Article “Social Media Could Help Save Species on the Verge of Extinction”

 Just a friendly Jerusalem Cricket under an ancient coverboard at Double Ponds, Pepperwood Preserve.
 Not only are they not true crickets, they are not native to Jerusalem.
 These nocturnal insects feed primarily on dead organic matter but can also eat other insects.

-Finally some cold rain and wind to break up this terrible drought.
+Dr Derek Girman, SSU Biology Club members and other SSU undergraduate students power through cold rain and wind in the middle of a terrible drought.
 Not everyone was lucky enough to remember their snow goggles.

 Feb.
 2, 2014.